mohammedjameel24/Team_Slayers/README.md

 3. **Support and Confidence:** Measures used in association rule mining.
 4. **Normalization:** Process of organizing data to reduce redundancy.

-**Conclusion**

-By focusing on these core concepts, you should have a strong foundation in Data Mining and Warehousing, enabling you to tackle most questions on your semester exam effectively.
-Good luck!

----

 **Explain Data Warehouse Implementation Techniques**